 Answer the templated questions e.g.

-* NOTE: It's not possible to archive an Objective.
-If an Objective is no longer valuable to you, you can consider closing it.
+It's not possible to archive an OKR.
+If an OKR is no longer valuable to you, best practice is to close it so that you can record learnings.
+The OKRs stage will then change to Closed.

-Navigate to 'Edit Closing Note' within the kebab menu either in the modal or on the Objective card to edit the notes submitted.
+Select 'Edit Closing Note' within the modal or dropdown menu to edit the notes submitted.

 When to re-open a closed Objective